Our green roommates - 7 interesting facts about trees - NIKIN EU

 The tree - a wonder of nature.
 Learn more about our green co-inhabitants, who give us so much and therefore must be respected and protected at all costs, in 7 interesting tree facts.

-The tree - a miracle of nature.
-Find out more about our green co-inhabitants in 7 interesting tree facts, which give us so much and must therefore be respected and protected at all costs.
+The tree - a wonder of nature.
+Find out more about our green roommates, who give us so much and therefore need to be respected and protected, in 7 interesting tree facts.

 Tree